 Example: The impact of Non-farm Payrolls on EUR/USD

 A strong Non-farm Payrolls report is dollar positive, and this can have a decisive impact across major markets.

 The example below shows the impact on EUR/USD from a strong report.
 In November 2019, the headline jobs number beat expectations with a big surprise.
 Wages remained solid, and unemployment ticked lower.
 A broadly strong report.
 The result was a trending dollar move.

 The impact of Time Horizon

 The degree to which a trader needs to be concerned by economic data will tend to depend upon the trading time horizon.
-A short term/intraday trader will need to be very aware of key data releases.
+A short-term/intraday trader will need to be very aware of key data releases.
 This is because data can significantly impact intraday price moves.
-At the same time, stop-losses will tend to be much tighter than those of a medium- to the longer-term trader.
+At the same time, stop-losses will tend to be much tighter than those of a medium- to longer-term trader.